 - b.
-What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
+What stakeholders within the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
 (Please place a check next to any individual/group involved in the structure of the CB process and describe the role each plays in the planning process (additional positions may be added as necessary)

 - i.
 Senior Leadership

 - 1. X_CEO

 - 2. CFO

-- 3. X_Other (please specify) Vice President, Operations
+- 3. X_Other (please specify) Senior Vice President, Strategy, Community & Business Development

-Describe the role of Senior Leadership.
+Describe the role of Senior Leadership